MarcosMasip/Shopping-Cart-Web-App-self-contained/README.md

---rebuild         # Force repackage all service jars before starting --force-restart   # Kill anything already bound to the target ports --docker          # Use docker-compose mode instead of local JVM processes
+--rebuild         # Force repackage all service jars before starting --force-restart   # Kill anything already bound to the target ports --docker          # Use docker-compose mode instead of local JVM processes --open            # (local mode) Auto-open the gateway in your browser after readiness check
 ```

 Examples: